Ashwi-Shah/Laksh/README.md

 We welcome contributions to Laksh!
 Feel free to fork the repository, create a new branch for your changes, and submit a pull request.
 Before contributing, please review any existing contribution guidelines for code style and formatting preferences.

 <h2>Contact</h2>
-For any questions or feedback about Laksh, feel free to create a GitHub issue or contact us at Gmail-> ashwishah1808@gmail.com
+For any questions or feedback about Laksh, feel free to create a GitHub issue or contact us at<br>
+Gmail-> ashwishah1808@gmail.com
 Linkdin-> www.linkedin.com/in/ashwishah18